katzfintech/statistics_and_data_visualization/README.md

-# Statictics and Data Visualization
+# Statistics and Data Visualization
 This repository stores what I learned and sample codes for statistics and data visualization.

 # Overview